Output Accessibility Software

 Automated solution for creating accessible PDFs

-Businesses around the world are also being mandated by their respective governments to make all of their online content, including documents, accessible to people with visual and cognitive impairments.
-Regulations such as Section 508 of the U.S. Rehabilitation Act, the American Disabilities Act, the Accessibility for Ontarians with Disabilities Act and more have provided strict guidelines and deadlines for compliance with accessibility requirements, and it is in the best interest of businesses to proactively work towards meeting these in a timely manner.
+Businesses around the world are also being mandated by their respective governments to make all of their online content, including documents, accessible to people with visual impairments.
+Regulations such as Section 508 of the U.S. Rehabilitation Act, the Americans With Disabilities Act, the Accessibility for Ontarians with Disabilities Act and more have provided strict guidelines and deadlines for compliance with accessibility requirements, and it is in the best interest of businesses to proactively work towards meeting these in a timely manner.

 How our solution makes document accessibility easy and cost effective

 Available as both on-premise and cloud implementations, Actuate’s Document Accessibility solution:

-- Supports compliance with website accessibility standard WCAG 2.0 Level AA and PDF accessibility format PDF/UA
+- Supports compliance with Web Content Accessibility Guidelines WCAG 2.0 Level AA and PDF accessibility format PDF/UA

 - Supports compliance with accessibility legislation such as Section 508 of the US Rehabilitation Act, American Disabilities Act (ADA), California Unruh Act, Section 255 of the Telecommunications Act, and in Canada - Canadian Human Rights Act, Charter of Rights and Freedoms, and the Accessibility for Ontarians with Disabilities Act (AODA)

 - Helps avoid expensive lawsuits as a result of non-compliance